hyosung11/Launch-School/Courses/JS109/glossary.md

 == Study Guide Topics ==

 ## Variable Scope (especially how variables interact with function definitions and blocks)

+The function outputs `Hello, world!`, which it obtains from the global variable `hello`, then returns `undefined`.
+The function can use `hello` since functions have access to variables defined in the outer scope.

+This example demonstrates variable scoping rules in JavaScript; specifically the fact that a variable declared in the outer scope is accessible from a nested inner scope.

 ## primitive values, objects and type coercion